-Editor's Note 4/7/2013: This post was originally written in March of 2012 and in part thanks to the outcry of wine lovers everywhere the 2012 legislative session expired without enacting the proposed legislation.
-Like a zombie, it's back for 2013, and it's up to all New York-area wine lovers, or anyone who buys or sells wine in this vibrant wine market, to again sound the alarm.
-2013's proposed legislation is effectively identical to the 2012 version; read on to learn what's at stake and what you can do.
+Editor's Note 2/4/2014: This post was originally written in March of 2012 and in part thanks to the outcry of wine lovers everywhere the 2012 legislative session expired without enacting the proposed legislation.
+It was reintroduced in 2013, but wasn't enacted.
+Like a zombie, it's back again, and it's up to all New York-area wine lovers, or anyone who buys or sells wine in this vibrant wine market, to again sound the alarm.
+2014's proposed legislation is effectively identical to the 2012 (and 2013) version; read on to learn what's at stake and what you can do.

 When investigating a potential new piece of legislation, follow the money, rather than the purpose that the legislation's supporters say it has been designed to achieve.
 That would serve you well in investigating the anti-direct shipping laws that the big wholesalers are pushing at the state and federal levels.
 They say it's about preventing underage access to alcohol and ensuring that states can collect the taxes they're due.
 Yeah, right.